 You can display the examples of using Active Directory cmdlets as follows:

-Let’s look at some typical tasks of an administrator you can do using the Active Directory for PowerShell cmdlets.
+Let’s take a look at some typical administrative tasks that can be performed using the Active Directory for PowerShell cmdlets.

 New-ADUser: Creating AD Users